 - If you’re a man, you’ll receive the flat rate pension if you’re born on or after 6th April 1951.

 SAVVY TIP: Quite a few of you have emailed me to say it’s unfair that women and men with the same date of birth will receive different pension amounts.
-The reason is that women’s state pension age is rising from 60 to 66 from 2010 to 2020, while men’s is rising from 65 to 66.
+The reason is that women’s state pension age is rising from 60 to 66 from 2010 to 2020, while men’s is rising from 65 to 66 from 2018.

 Q. I’ve only got 30 years of National Insurance contributions and I’m due to retire after 2016.
 I’m not working at the moment.
 Should I buy extra National Insurance?